argonavis-labs/candidate-screener/generated-prompt.md

 # RUBRIC (authoritative)

 The rubric is the primary guide.
 Follow it strictly.
+Exemplars are calibration anchors only.

 {
   "rubric": {